LordMathis/pv248-python/README.md

-# pv248-python
+# [PV248] Python

-repository for python class at MUNI
+repository for python course at Masaryk University